daanx/madoko-test/README.md

 ===========

 Madoko test repository.
-This is used to test Github integration.
+This is used to test GitHub integration.
-Test3.
+Test.